zxsdotch/aws-nitro-enclave-foobar-service/README.md

 The following key policy is used to lock down the key:
 TODO: describe key policy

+### Encryption
+TODO: explain CEK derived using an ephemeral key.

 # AWS setup
 TODO: describe how to setup AWS, including IAM role.